aureliocirella/se1-ezgas/docs/DesignDocument.md

 package "it.polito.ezgas.dto" as pkgdto {
 }

-package "it.polito.ezgas.entity" as pkgent {
+note top of pkgent: Here are implemented\n all those methods needed\n but not implemented in Service package "it.polito.ezgas.entity" as pkgent {
 }

-note top of pkgrep: These classes methods\n are called by Service\n classes methods in order\n to access database
+note top of pkgrep: These classes methods\n are called by Service\n and Enity classes\n methods in order to access\n database

 package "it.polito.ezgas.repository" as pkgrep {
 }